pgillet/my-resume/webcontent/index.md

 authenticity.
 It has been primarily used within the architecture quoted above but can be reused for other applications within the airline organization as this file format is very widespread at it.

-Occupation or position held: **Internship at the Ground Facilities Sub-Directorate, Launchers Directorate**
+**Internship at the Ground Facilities Sub-Directorate, Launchers Directorate**
 :date: From April 2002 to October 2002
 :round_pushpin: Evry, France
 `Neural Networks` `Machine Learning`